benhammondmusic/blog/ckm9owadp0c87khs14enx3iut.md

 ## Don't Change the Capitalization of Your Filenames!

-> TLDR; `git mv problemFile.jsx ProblemFile.jsx` any time you re-capitalize a file
+> TLDR; `git mv problemFile.jsx ProblemFile.jsx` any time you adjust uppercase / lowercase of committed file names